 Onboarding new employees when you’re all working from home

-Every company can’t afford to completely close down their hiring plans, and for a few industries, hiring is absolutely essential right now during this pandemic time.
-Welcoming your new hires in person definitely makes it easy to answer numerous questions, meeting all team members, and getting an idea of how they all will interact with each other.
+Every company can’t afford to completely close down its hiring plans, and for a few industries, hiring is absolutely essential right now during this pandemic time.
+Welcoming your new hires in person definitely makes it easy to answer numerous questions, meet all team members, and get an idea of how they will interact with each other.
 But right now the leaders and the new hires they put on board will have a new normal, as the COVID-19 pandemic has forced several employees to work from home.

 Exhibit your company culture on social platforms and persuade new hires to read new and old posts to familiarize themselves better.